 These are small yet powerful steps that are easy for kids to understand and participate in.
 And that’s the ultimate goal: We want to empower the next generation so they know their actions are meaningful, and inspire them do more.

 Another way to help kids make meaningful choices?
 We can be open and honest about money.

-So, how can we teach our kids to understand money and be comfortable making money decisions?
+So, how can teaching your kids about money help them understand finances and be comfortable making money decisions?
 According to Fast Company, it’s all about knowing what’s age-appropriate and what our kids can handle.
-For example, we can set our kids up with chores and an allowance, help them open their first savings account, or tie financial lessons into routine activities like grocery shopping.
-We can introduce the concept of voting with our dollars to show spending habits that focus on sustainable products and practices.
+For example, we can set our kids up with chores and an allowance, help them open a kids savings account, or tie financial lessons into routine activities like grocery shopping.
+We can introduce the concept of voting with our dollars to show good spending habits that focus on sustainable products and practices.
 And in some cases, like going over monthly bills or planning a trip, we can even involve the kids in making budget decisions.
 This gives them an early glimpse into what things actually cost, helps them understand needs versus wants, and how their money choices can impact what they’re able to do now and in the future.

-By talking about money with our kids early and often, in a gender-neutral way, we provide meaningful life lessons that may help put a stop to future financial inequality.
+By teaching kids about money early and often, in a gender-neutral way, we provide meaningful life lessons that may help put a stop to future financial inequality.
 When we teach our daughters about saving and investing, for example, they’ll understand from an early age how to start building their financial futures.
 Similarly, when our sons see both parents preparing their taxes, they’ll know money is a shared responsibility at home.
 As we continue to teach our kids about personal finances, we’ll help them build positive lifelong relationships with money that can set them up for success.

 So, we see that being open about finances can help raise conscious kids.
 Now, let’s talk about increasing kids’ overall awareness, so they understand their own power as engaged citizens.